 - Classes for students and schoolchildren and lectures

 - Festivals of science and charity events.

 - And special classes for disabled children allowing them to meet with the inhabitants of the Aquarium.

 - Take a city bus numbered 15, 63, 74, 76, or 77 to the last stop “Oceanarium” on Russian Island.
-After exiting the bus, it is necessary to pass through a checkpoint and present tickets.
+Exiting the bus, and pass through a checkpoint and present your ticket.